 Delegate Use Cases

-Create delegated digital credential content such that the holder may access any resource that the subject wishes to delegate, either short-term or longer-term.
+Create delegated digital credential content such that the holder may access any resource that the subject wishes to delegate, either short-term or loge-term.

 To be inclusive any solution must be able to accommodate any natural person that is not capable of using common mobile digital user devices, like smartphones.